d-saikrishna/DataScience/Unsupervised/DimensionalityReduction.md

 Local structure preservation means that neighbors in the high-dimensional space should still be neighbors in the low-dimensional space.
 This is best explained by the concept -- **Homophily**

-        Homophily: members of each class should be close to other members of the same class, and should be far from members of other classes.
-(False clusters would pass the Homophhily check)
+**Homophily**: members of each class should be close to other members of the same class, and should be far from members of other classes.
+(False clusters would pass the Homophily check)

 When Homophily is failed - different classes mix together.
 This is what happens when we say "local structure" is not preserved.
 We would have less number of clusters than they actually exist.